sinc-dev/omni-cms-sinc/CLOUDFLARE_PAGES_BUILD_CONFIG.md

 pages_build_output_dir = ".vercel/output/static"
 ```

+**Note**:
+- `pages_build_output_dir = ".vercel/output/static"` does NOT mean you're deploying to Vercel
+- It tells Cloudflare Pages where to find the built assets that follow Vercel's Build Output spec
-**Note**: `wrangler.toml` is kept because it contains D1 database and R2 bucket bindings needed for runtime.
+- `wrangler.toml` is kept because it contains D1 database and R2 bucket bindings needed for runtime

 ## Troubleshooting